AckerApple/ack-pug-bundler/README.md

   - resulting html strings can maintain readability
 - oneToOne
   - when argument is present, in file names will be used to output file names
+- oneFile
+  - a convenience option to simply output one pug to one output file
+- skipRender
+  - indicates that file(s) being read are already compiled
 - oneHtmlFile
   - a convenience option to simply output one pug to one html file
 - includeHtmls